 Trading Card Market Implications

-McKenna’s move from the CHL to NCAA hockey creates unique dynamics in the trading card market due to complex licensing arrangements.
-Upper Deck holds the CHL and Hockey Canada licenses, meaning his Medicine Hat Tigers and Team Canada cards fall under their umbrella.
-Meanwhile, Topps/Fanatics holds NCAA licenses, including an exclusive agreement with Penn State.
+McKenna’s move from the CHL to NCAA hockey creates some interesting dynamics in the trading card market, largely due to how licensing is divided.
+Upper Deck holds the CHL and Hockey Canada licenses, as well as roughly 19 NCAA licenses.
+This means his Medicine Hat Tigers and Team Canada cards fall under their umbrella.
+Topps, on the other hand, holds many NCAA licenses, including an exclusive agreement with Penn State.
+Panini America holds licenses with several NCAA schools as well, adding another competitor to the mix.

-McKenna’s historic NIL deal and high-profile commitment may also influence how card companies approach other prospects making similar CHL-to-NCAA transitions.
-The precedent he’s setting could lead to more strategic card releases tied to major recruiting announcements, with multiple manufacturers competing for the most attractive college hockey talent.
-Panini America also holds licenses with several NCAA schools, adding another competitor to the mix.
+McKenna’s NIL deal and high-profile commitment may also shift how card companies approach other prospects making the same CHL-to-NCAA jump.
+His situation could lead to more strategic releases tied to major recruiting announcements, with multiple manufacturers competing for the most marketable college hockey talent.

 Looking Forward